ava-labs/subnet-evm/sync/README.md

 The following steps are executed by the VM to sync its state from peers (see `stateSyncClient.StateSync`):

 1. Wipe snapshot data
-1. Sync 256 parents of the syncable block (see `BlockRequest`)
+1. Sync 256 parents of the syncable block (see `BlockRequest`),
-1. Sync the EVM state: account trie, code, and storage tries
+1. Sync the EVM state: account trie, code, and storage tries,
-1. Update in-memory and on-disk pointers
+1. Update in-memory and on-disk pointers.

 Steps 3 and 4 involve syncing tries.
 To sync trie data, the VM will send a series of `LeafRequests` to its peers.
 Each request specifies:

-- Type of trie (`NodeType`)
+- Type of trie (`NodeType`):
   - `statesync.StateTrieNode` (account trie and storage tries share the same database)
-- `Root` of the trie to sync
+- `Root` of the trie to sync,
-- `Start` and `End` specify a range of keys
+- `Start` and `End` specify a range of keys.

 Peers responding to these requests send back trie leafs (key/value pairs) beginning at `Start` and up to `End` (or a maximum number of leafs).
 The response must also contain include a merkle proof for the range of leafs it contains.
 Nodes serving state sync data are responsible for constructing these proofs (see `sync/handlers/leafs_request.go`)

 `client.GetLeafs` handles sending a single request and validating the response.
 This method will retry the request from a different peer up to `maxRetryAttempts` (= 32) times if the peer's response is:

-- malformed
+- malformed,
-- does not contain a valid merkle proof
+- does not contain a valid merkle proof,
-- not received in time
+- not received in time.

 If there are more leafs in a trie than can be returned in a single response,  the client will make successive requests to continue fetching data (with `Start` set to the last key received) until the trie is complete.  `CallbackLeafSyncer` manages this process and does a callback on each batch of received leafs.